hp3icc/emq-TE1ws/README.md

 # Installation in micro sd memory for Raspberry:

-If you have raspbery equipment, you can download and use the preconfigured image ready to load in your micro sd memory, for this you just need to download the preconfigured image file for raspberry, unzip the .zip file and load it into your micro sd memory using tools such as BalenaEtcher, Rufus or any other tool to load .ima files to micro sd memory
+If you have raspbery equipment, you can download and use the preconfigured image ready to load in your micro sd memory, for this you just need to download the preconfigured image file for raspberry, unzip the .zip file and load it into your micro sd memory using tools such as BalenaEtcher, Rufus or any other tool to load the .ima file to the micro sd memory

 You can download the raspberry image from any of the following links: